etro-js/etro/README.md

 movie
   // add an empty blue layer starting at 0s and lasting 3s and stretching to fill the screen .addLayer(new mv.Layer(0, 3, movie.width, movie.height, {background: 'blue'}))
-  .addLayer(new mv.VideoLayer(2.5, video, {mediaX: 10, mediaY: -25}));
+  // add a cropped video layer startign at 2.5 .addLayer(new mv.VideoLayer(2.5, video, {mediaX: 10, mediaY: -25}));
 ```